lennertsoffers/internship_lykios/technical_documentation.md

 #### **Unit**

 Most tests will be unit tests because unit tests include testing components without the use of redux.
-In these unit tests, all dependencies and most important redux is mocked.
+In these unit tests, all dependencies and most important Redux is mocked.

 #### **Integration (suffix IT)**

 Integration tests will run using `msw` (mock service worker).
-With this library, we will mock the api responses to load the data in our redux store.
+With this library, we will mock the api responses to load the data in our Redux store.
 These mocked endpoints can be found in the `__mocks__` package.
 We also test user interaction like clicking buttons or entering data in input fields.